trav382/CS1XA3/Project03/README.md

 ## Usage
 To run Project 03 you need to have **Anaconda** installed.
-Please refer to [here](https://docs.anaconda.com/anaconda/install/)  to **Install Anaconda** You will also need django installed which can be done with the following command in a CLI:
+Please refer to [here](https://docs.anaconda.com/anaconda/install/)  to **Install Anaconda** You will also need django, which can be installed with the following command in a CLI:
 ```
 python -m pip install django
 ````